oracle-samples/oce-react-minimal-sample/README.md

-# Minimal Site - React
+# About React Minimal Site Sample

 This repository holds the sample source code for a ReactJS implementation of a simple site that uses digital assets managed in Oracle Content and Experience.